halkeye/old-www-gavinmogan-com/content/posts/2005-03-29-experience_okcupid_efnet/index.md

 Now that pissed me off, mostly due to the general annoyed state I've been in lately, so I went about trying to see what the hell was going on.
 Went and logged into halkeye.net and tried to irc from there in.
 Got banned immediatly when I went "ban happy eh?".

-18:44 <galimon> i said 2 lines, i don't rhink either were offensive
+18:44 &lt;galimon&gt; i said 2 lines, i don't rhink either were offensive

-18:45 <noxic> no one's offended
+18:45 &lt;noxic&gt; no one's offended

-18:45 <noxic> don't give yourself that much credit
+18:45 &lt;noxic&gt; don't give yourself that much credit

-18:45 <galimon> i wasn't taking credit, just curious as to the ban happyness
+18:45 &lt;galimon&gt; i wasn't taking credit, just curious as to the ban happyness

-18:46 <noxic> you are unfunny and you changed your nick during +m
+18:46 &lt;noxic&gt; you are unfunny and you changed your nick during +m

-18:46 <noxic> and because i do not know who you are, i don't feel like putting up with it
+18:46 &lt;noxic&gt; and because i do not know who you are, i don't feel like putting up with it

-18:46 <noxic> eof
+18:46 &lt;noxic&gt; eof

 Pretty much next started to think of any shells I had access to. darkwarriors and sfu.com are no irc so they were out.